sguazt/fuzzylitex/README.md

 ### Limitations

+- The only hedge currently supported in the rule antecedent is the *NOT* hedge.
 - The combined gradient descent and least-squares estimation hybrid learning algorithm currently support the Takagi-Sugeno-Kang fuzzy inference system only.